-- Generally, no, but...
+- Historically no, but now...

 - -COVID-19 testing.

 - -Price transparency for hospitals.

 - -State law.

 - No Surprises Act Good Faith Estimates.

 - If not required, helps to avoid the (potentially dangerous) element of surprise.

 Can I Require Patients To Pay More Than Their Insurer Reimburses?